 This article on perineum stimulation is written by sex journalist and expert, Gabrielle Kassel, for The Cowgirl.

-By now you’ve probably heard of the P-spot—after all, prostate orgasms are all the rage.
+By now you’ve probably heard of the P-spot— after all, prostate orgasms are all the rage.
 But there’s a second P-spot that you might be overlooking: The perineum.
-Ahead, everything you need to know about this overlooked erogenous zone.
+Here's everything you need to know about the overlooked erogenous zone and how to have a taint orgasm.

 Where Is The Perineum?